The process of deformation heat treatment is commonly referred to as “thermo-mechanical processing.”

 (1) Normalizing treatment of 3Cr3Mo3W2V steel hot forging die to eliminate chain carbide

-Using normal heat can dissolve M6C.
+Heating at normal temperatures can dissolve M6C.

 (2) 20CrMn steel forging hot normalizing